 In 1775, donations poured in to help the tradespeople and artisans who were thrown into poverty by the Siege of Boston and the Port Act of 1774.

 The siege took a heavy toll on working-class patriots who didn’t or couldn’t escape in time.
 Warehouses stood empty.
 School all but stopped.
-Old North Church was pulled down for fuel and Old South was used by the British for a riding school.
-For nine dreary months, patriots were closely watched with suspicion and thrown into prison for slight offenses.
+The British pulled down Old North Church and used Old South as a riding school.
+For nine dreary months, British soldiers closely watched patriots with suspicion and threw them into prison for slight offenses.

 Instead of handing out money to the impoverished working class, the practical Bostonians spent it on ways for them to make money.

 In a Sept.
 12, 1775 letter to a ‘gentleman from New York,’ William Cooper described efforts to alleviate the misery of the newly poor.
-Cooper was a merchant who served as Boston’s town clerk for 49 years.
+Cooper, a merchant, served as Boston’s town clerk for 49 years.
 He often hosted a club of leading patriots at his home in Brattle Square.
 Cooper wrote,

 SIR: Last week I received your favour of the 26th ultimo, and showed your letter to some of the Committee appointed to receive donations and employ the poor.

 I have to observe that our streets are supported by a common tax, and that the town did not pass any vote directing the Committee to lay out their money upon the streets, but left it entirely to their best judgment.

 Enclosed you have a list of the names of the gentlemen appointed by the town for this important trust, who meet every day, Saturday and Sunday excepted.